girder/girder_worker/docs/api-docs.rst

 --------

 The main purpose of Girder Worker is to execute a broad range of tasks.
-These tasks, along with a set of input bindings and output bindings are passed to the :py:func:`girder_worker.run` function, which is responsible for fetching the inputs as necessary and executing the task, and finally populating any output variables and sending them to their destination.
+These tasks, along with a set of input bindings and output bindings are passed to the :py:func:`girder_worker.tasks.run` function, which is responsible for fetching the inputs as necessary and executing the task, and finally populating any output variables and sending them to their destination.